Skip to main content

 Effective cybersecurity measures are crucial to mitigate these threats.

-• The origin of malware dates back to the early days of computing in the 1970s and 1980s.
+• The origin of it dates back to the early days of computing in the 1970s and 1980s.
 The concept of self-replicating software was first introduced in theoretical discussions by John von Neumann in the 1940s, laying the groundwork for what would later become computer viruses.

 • The first recognized malware, “Creeper,” appeared in 1971 as an experimental program on ARPANET, created to test the idea of self-replication.
 It displayed the message “I’m the creeper: catch me if you can!” but caused no harm.
 To combat Creeper, the “Reaper” program was created, making it the first antivirus software.

-• In the 1980s, malware became more prominent with the Elk Cloner virus, which infected Apple II computers, and the rise of MS-DOS viruses.
+• In the 1980s, it became more prominent with the Elk Cloner virus, which infected Apple II computers, and the rise of MS-DOS viruses.
 The internet boom in the 1990s and 2000s further accelerated the spread of malware, evolving into sophisticated forms like ransomware and spyware.

 • Data Theft: Stealing sensitive information, such as financial data, login credentials, or personal information, for identity theft or fraud.